 Join us for a journey through barricades, barren landscapes and celestial bodies as ARKEN presents Else Alfelt’s poetic world

-Luminous mountains and lonely moons enter ARKEN in the summer of 2022 as we present a major exhibition of Else Alfelt’s work, focusing on her ability to evoke a sense of intimacy, presence and healing.
+Luminous mountains and lonely moons have entered ARKEN.
+This spring and summer we present a major exhibition of Else Alfelt’s work, focusing on her ability to evoke a sense of intimacy, presence and healing.
 The exhibition showcases a fascinating life’s work full of inner and outer landscapes that capture, with rare sensitivity, the human quest for immersion and harmony in an often chaotic world.
 Created in close collaboration with the Carl-Henning Pedersen & Else Alfelts Museum, the show is the artist’s first retrospective for the last 20 years.

 Art in times of change